Get Paid for Adoption-Related Expenses in West Virginia

 Many women in similar circumstances as you will have the same questions about the financial aspect of placing a baby for adoption.
 While you will not get paid for putting your baby up for adoption in West Virginia (or elsewhere), adoption is always free to prospective birth mothers, and any medical or legal fees that arise during the process can be covered by your adoption agency.

+You can also contact us online at any time to get more free information now.
 Below, learn more about receiving financial assistance for adoption in West Virginia.

 Is it Free to Place a Baby for Adoption in West Virginia?